 Organizations always rely on comparative performance to understand where they lack and the places where they excel.
-A Budgeted Income Statement serves the same purpose.
-Also called a pro forma income statement, it is a financial report that compares the estimated revenue and expense numbers with the real numbers.
-Simply put, it is a report that puts the estimated numbers side-by-side of the real numbers to gauze the performance of the company.
+A Budgeted Income Statement, a type of financial budget, serves the same purpose.
+Also called a pro forma income statement is a financial report that compares the estimated revenue and expense numbers with the real numbers.
+Simply put, it is a report that puts the estimated numbers side-by-side with the real numbers to gauge the performance of the company.

 Importance of Budgeted Income Statement